 The Political Science Program, which had been located in the Department of History, became an independent department at State College of Arkansas (now the University of Central Arkansas) in 1971.
-Dr. Robert M. McChesney was chosen as the department's first chairperson.
+Dr. Robert M. McChesney was chosen as the department’s first chairperson.
 The department was located in Main Hall on the campus of UCA.
 The Political Science Program included a BA and BS in Political Science.
-The faculty in the department included Dr. Donald Whistler and Professor Simms McClintock.
+The faculty in the department included Dr. Donald E. Whistler and Professor Simms McClintock.
 Dr. Whistler taught primarily in the areas of Political Theory and American Government & Politics, including the American Congress.
 Professor McClintock, who taught in the area of International Relations, earned a BA degree from Hendrix College in 1951 and a MA degree from Columbia University in 1953.
-Professor McClintock also served as Director of the Arkansas Model United Nations (AMUN) Program which he first established at SCA in 1966.
+In 1966, Professor McClintock founded and served as Coordinator of the Arkansas Model United Nations (AMUN) program in the Department of Political Science.
 In 1976, Dr. McChesney was appointed as Dean of the UCA College of Sciences and Humanities, and Dr. Charles D. Dunn was hired as Chairperson of the Department of Political Science.
 The Public Administration Program (BS degree), directed by Dr. Dunn, was established within the Department of Political Science in 1976.
 In 1978, Professor McClintock was elected as a delegate representing Faulkner County to the Arkansas Constitutional Convention held in Little Rock in 1979-1980.

 Recipients of President Silas Snowe’s Achievement Award for “greatest